redpesk-core/afb-app-manager/README.md

 The framework will provide facilities to package applications.

-Parts of the job can be done with tools provided by afm-main:
+Parts of the job can be done with tools provided by afb-app-manager:

 - ***wgtpkg-sign*** is used to add signatures at root of the package
 - ***wgtpkg-pack*** is used to create the package file (with wgt extension).